Rental Deductions Tax Preparation

 Rental Property Tax Preparation

 One of the most frequent questions from taxpayers is regarding rental property depreciation.
 Should you do it or no?
 Well, the IRS says it doesn’t matter because of a little rule called allowed versus allowable.
 This little nugget basically says if depreciation was allowable then it is considered taken (deducted).
-In other words, even if you do not depreciate the rental property the IRS will assume you did.
+In other words, even if you do not take depreciate as a rental deduction the IRS will assume you did.
 Yuck.
 What can be done if you haven’t deducted rental property depreciation in the past?
-We can usually true up under a Section 481(a) adjustment or the more complicated Form 3115 (Change in Accounting Methods).
+We can usually true up under a Section 481(a) adjustment when combined with the more complicated Form 3115 (Change in Accounting Methods).
 Either way, we can help.

 Do you depreciate your short-term rental?
 Perhaps.

 Here are some common questions about rental property repairs (rental deductions) and improvements (rental depreciation).